This tutorial will teach you how make your own creamy, skin-nourishing milk soap!

 Step 4: Prepare your mold.
 This recipe (31 ounces of oil) fits in any of the following molds:

-- Silicone Column Mold (from BrambleBerry) – when using silicone, decrease the amount of liquid a bit more and allow to stay in the mold a few extra days.
-You can also add 1 teaspoon of salt to the milk, before adding lye, to make the soap batter firm up faster in the mold.
+- Silicone Column Mold (from BrambleBerry) – when using silicone, decrease the amount of liquid to 8 ounces and allow to stay in the mold a few extra days.
+You can also add 1 1/2 teaspoons sodium lactate (a natural salt solution from corn or beets) to the lye solution after the lye is completely dissolved, to make the soap batter firm up faster in the mold.

 - 12 Bar Silicone Mold (also from BrambleBerry) – the recipe will fill about nine of the cavities.
 Same suggestions for silicone molds above, applies to this mold as well.

 - Wooden Mold – I use one homemade by my husband.
 Its inner dimensions are 8″ x 3.5″ x 3.5″.
-Wooden molds should always be lined with parchment or freezer paper, shiny side up.
+Wooden molds should always be lined with parchment or freezer paper.

 Step 5: Pull out the milk you plan to use in your soap recipe.
 If it’s in the form of ice cubes or chilled/slushy liquid, weigh out the amount you need, into a heat proof plastic pitcher.
 If you already weighed and have a solidly frozen amount of milk in your pitcher, then move on to step 6.